camoo/CamooBulkSms/README.md

 Most Frequent Issues
 --------------------

-Sending a message returns false.
+#### Sending a message returns false.

 This is usually due to your webserver unable to send a request to CAMOO.
 Make sure the following are met:

  	Either CURL is enabled for your PHP installation or the PHP option 'allow_url_fopen' is set to 1 (default).
 	You have no firewalls blocking access on port 443.

-Your message appears to have been sent but you do not recieve it.

-    Run the example.php file included.
-This will show any errors that are returned from CAMOO.

 Handle a status rapport
 ------------------------